Skip to content

 Bengals aren’t fussy eaters.
 They should have a cat food that matches their age, size and activity level.
 It should also take into account any specific health conditions.

-Knowing how much to feed your cat can sometimes be difficult to understand, the amount will depend on their age and size.
-A guide to how much and how often you should feed your cat can be found on the packaging of the food you’re feeding.
+Knowing how much to feed your cat can sometimes be difficult to guage and the amount depends on their age and size.
+A guide to how much and how often you should feed your cat can be found on the cat food packaging.

 Grooming

 Bengal cats love to be active and can easily get bored.
-If kept indoors they’ll need plenty of space for play and cat exercise.
+If kept indoors they’ll need plenty of space for play and exercise.
 And they’ll need scratching posts, perches to climb and toys to keep them entertained.
 They also like company, so it’s best not to leave them alone all day.

 Letting them outdoors will give these athletic cats room to exercise and give them the mental stimulation they need.